isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    See section :ref:`dhcp4-t1-t2-times`
    for more details on generating T1 and T2.

-The ``interfaces-config`` map specifies the server configuration concerning the network interfaces on which the server should listen to the DHCP messages.
+The ``interfaces-config`` map specifies the network interfaces on which the server should listen to DHCP messages.
 The ``interfaces`` parameter specifies a list of network interfaces on which the server should listen.
 Lists are opened and closed with square brackets, with elements separated by commas.
-To listen on two interfaces, the ``interfaces-config`` command should look like this:
+To listen on two interfaces, the ``interfaces-config`` element should look like
+this:

 ::